 As soon as this aim has been achieved DDI will dissolve.Though as you will see from people’s personal stories this is unlikely to happen soon.

-We believe we are having a definite impact as the term”dual diagnosis” is now becoming much more well known and the HSE are now developing a clinical programme for Dual Diagnosis.
+We believe we are having a definite impact as the term”dual diagnosis” is now becoming much more well known and the HSE were developing a clinical programme for Dual Diagnosis.

 Every thing we do is led by volunteers, we have no paid employees or overheads.
 Most of our expenses have been paid out of our own pockets, though recently we have started receiving donations from people we have helped or have been impressed with the work we do.

 All our costs relate directly to our aims.
 No bills can be paid unless 2 signatories have authorised the payment.
 In an average year our total costs are no more than €500.